-- If it is a medical emergency contact 999. - Inform the DSL immediately if a child is suffering or likely to suffer significant harm. - If contact with either DSL or the Safeguarding Officer cannot be made then you shouldmake a referral to Social Care and/or the Police.
+- If it is a medical emergency contact 999. - Inform the DSL immediately if a child is suffering or likely to suffer significant harm. - If contact with either DSL cannot be made then you should make a referral to Social Care and/or the Police.
 ANYONE CAN MAKE A REFERRAL - Tell the DSL (see section 5.2) as soon as possible if you make a referral directly. - The contact details and process for making a referral can be found below: